Food Options & Sample Menu for a stay at Shearwater Cove

 • berries, nuts, or dried fruit

 Pancakes with fresh blueberries.
-Blues at the Cove are generally ripe for picking by late July/early August.
+Blueberries are generally ripe for picking by late July/early August.
 Photos: Sarah Conlin

 Dinner